Last updated on June 07, 2023

 UniCourt believes in open access to public records and publicly available information ("public record(s)" or "record(s)").
 We organize and publish public records and make them universally accessible and useful to the public.

 Public records are records that are created and maintained by the government and are open to public inspection.
 Examples of public records include court records, county records, marriage records, and death records.
 Publicly available information is information from non-governmental sources that is available to the public.
 Examples of publicly available information include the internet, newspapers, telephone directories, classified ads, and other publications.

 We follow the well articulated federal and state public policies that promote open access to public records.
 Public records by law are open to inspection, examination, and copying by the public.
 There are no "private facts" in public records unless they have been sealed by a court order.
 We do not knowingly post sealed public records.

-UniCourt also strives to respect the privacy of people who wish not to have a public record published by us.
-Therefore, on each record we publish, we provide a clear process for people to follow if they would like to request the removal of a record by submitting a Public Records Removal Request.
+On each record we publish, we provide a clear process for people to follow if they would like to request the redaction or sealing of a record by submitting a Public Records Redaction Request.

 UniCourt collects, uses, and publishes public records and publicly available information from governmental and non-governmental sources.
 We do not distribute nonpublic information to the public.
 Examples of public records from governmental sources include the following:

 Examples of publicly available information from non-governmental sources include the following:

 UniCourt takes reasonable steps to accurately reproduce the public records and publicly available information we collect.
 However, sometimes these records may contain errors or be incomplete, inaccurate, or may not be the most currently available information.
 These records are provided "AS IS" and are provided subject to our General Disclaimer and Terms of Service.